gnulag/gnulag.net/README.md

 [^1]: You should spend time in channel regularly.
 In practice, this means that if you're 24/7 logged in, then at least every two weeks, you have to do some non-fake activity.
 This is to avoid people making local logs without adding anything to the channel.
 Compare and contrast [m]atrix lurker policy.
 [^2]: Dick
 [^3]: as unix standard dictates
+[^4]: Who the hell wants to type out `.groovy`‽ Might as well type `.betterversionofjavawithridiculouslylongfilenameextension`.

 ---
 © 2021 browndawg et al